 Be sure no one is IN or ON the compressor unit.

-Always operate this equipment with all enclosure panels installed to avoid leakage of cooling air.
-Operation with panels or access covers removed will quickly result in overheating.
+Always operate this equipment with all enclosure panels installed to avoid recirculation of hot air.
+This will maximize the life of the compressor.

 Do NOT operate machine with guards removed.